junzhli/btcd-address-indexing-service/Readme.md

 -----
 All address relevant information is powered by [btcd](https://github.com/btcsuite/btcd) node with method `searchrawtransactions`.
 By taking advantage of caching and persistent data storage such as `Redis`, `MongoDB`, it makes a lot improvements on performance for faster response time compared to `btcd`.
-`RabbitMQ` takes a role of messaging broker, exchanging messages between `btcd-address-indexing-worker` and `btcd-address-web-service`.
+`RabbitMQ` takes a role of messaging broker, exchanging messages between [btcd-address-indexing-worker](https://github.com/junzhli/btcd-address-indexing-worker) and `btcd-address-web-service`.
-`btcd-address-indexing-worker` leverages with above technique solutions to index additional address relevant information for performance optimization.
+`btcd-address-indexing-worker` leverages the above technique solutions to index additional address relevant information for performance optimization.
 It also serves requests from `btcd-address-indexing-service`.

 **Disclaimer: It is still in an early stage of development.
 For personal purposes only.
 It takes no responsibility on working in commercial purpose.**